Email Marketing Best Practices: 11 Tips for 2022

 It's The Law

-Additionally, including the unsubscribe link is the law.
+Additionally, including the unsubscribe link is required by law.

 Legally, customers must always have the option of opting out of receiving your email campaigns.